captain-fox/airpress/README.md

 # airpress

-A frustration-free compression tool for PKPass files
+Compression tool for PKPass archives.

+AirPress does compression in runtime memory without creating temporary files or directories, which is handy for server-side implementation.

 ## Installation
 From PyPI: